qbatten-grata/eng-practices/review/developer/handling-comments.md

 explanations of why your method of doing things is better for the codebase, users, and/or Google.

-Sometimes, you might know something about the users, codebase, or CL that the reviewer doesn't know.
+Sometimes, you might know something about the users, codebase, or PR that the reviewer doesn't know.
 [Fix the code](#code) where appropriate, and engage your reviewer in discussion, including giving them more context.
 Usually you can come to some consensus between yourself and the reviewer based on technical facts.